libjohn/wthr/readme.md

 Symbol | Defined
 --- |---
-. | What in the list
+. | What is in the list
 .[] | idk
 ~ . | idk
 ~ | what follows is a function